machingclee/machingclee.github.io/static/media/016-shell-script-manager.e564032b.md

 ##### Purpose for this Stage

-- This project is a continuation of [my previous project](/portfolio/GUI-Desktop-Application-I:-Shell-Script-Manager-in-_Egui_) of the same application which was written in `egui`.
+- This project is a continuation of my previous project (see [#deprecated]) of the same application which was written in `egui`.

 - Since I am going to extend this project, with `Tauri` I can free my mental resource for the frontend using `React` and focus more on the entire architecture of this application.